malevitzch/compiler-using-llvm/README.md

 3. Control flow
 4. Functions
 # todo
-- link ast and parser to the project in cmake
+- link parser to the project in cmake
 - create an internal representation for operators (or use one provided by llvm)